Back To Search Results

 2. Iatrogenic Brown syndrome: Deficiency of elevation in adduction can occur due to excessive tucking of the superior oblique muscle.

-3. The manifestation of trochlear palsy: In cases of bilateral masked palsy of the fourth nerve, the paresis in the other eye may manifest after surgery of one eye if initially misdiagnosed as a unilateral case.
+3. The manifestation of trochlear palsy: In cases of bilateral masked palsy of the fourth nerve, the paresis in the other eye may manifest after surgery of 1 eye if initially misdiagnosed as a unilateral case.

 Deterrence and Patient Education